blake122096/osticket-prereqs/README.md

 <br/>

 <p>
-Reload IIS by clicking stop then start on the right hand side.
-This will help load the new PHP version.
+To apply the PHP configuration changes, you need to restart IIS.
+In the Actions pane on the right-hand side of the IIS Manager window, click "Stop" to stop the IIS service.
+Then, click "Start" to restart it.
+This will load the new PHP version you just registered.
 </p>
 <p>
   <img src="https://i.imgur.com/iO7K6aO.png" height="30%" width="30%" alt="reload IIS"/>